myscriptbox-org/ssh-man/README.md

 ### own-keys.public -show
 This command outputs the own public key.

-### remote-account [obj] -link
+### remote-account [obj] -verify-pwd
-This command will link the device to a remote account.
+This command verifies if a password is still valid.
 Example:
-    **ssh-man** remote-account john@doe.com -link
-This is effected by copying the public own key to the authorized keys in the remote account.
-The result is that you may login from this device into the account on the other device without supplying a password.

-### remote-account [obj] -set-pwd [arg]
-This command adds or replaces a remote account.
-Example:
-    **ssh-man** remote-account john@doe.com -set-pwd 'john125!'
+    **ssh-man** remote-account john@doe.com -verify-pwd
-Use quotes around the password if it contains non alphanumeric characters.
-From there, passwordless login will be possible from this database.
+The output is **valid** or **invalid**.

 ### remote-account [obj] -unlink
 This command unlinks a remote account.
 Example:
     **ssh-man** remote-account john@doe.com -unlink
 It does this by removing the public key from the account's authorized keys.
 From there, passwordless login will no longer be possible from this database.

+### remote-account [obj] -verify-link
+This command verifies if a link is still valid.
+Example:
+    **ssh-man** remote-account john@doe.com -verify-link
+The output is **valid** or **invalid**.

 ### remote-account [obj] -delete-pwd
 This command deletes the password for a remote-account from the database.
 Example:
     **ssh-man** remote-account john@doe.com -delete-pwd
 It does not delete the link to this remote account, if the link exists.

-### remote-account [obj] -verify-link
+### remote-account [obj] -set-pwd [arg]
-This command verifies if a link is still valid.
+This command adds or replaces a remote account.
 Example:
-    **ssh-man** remote-account john@doe.com -verify-link
-The output is **valid** or **invalid**.

-### remote-account [obj] -verify-pwd
-This command verifies if a password is still valid.
-Example:
-    **ssh-man** remote-account john@doe.com -verify-pwd
+    **ssh-man** remote-account john@doe.com -set-pwd 'john125!'
-The output is **valid** or **invalid**.
+Use quotes around the password if it contains non alphanumeric characters.
+From there, passwordless login will be possible from this database.

 ### remote-account [obj] -show
 This command shows the status of a remote account.
 Example: